GBDK 2020 Docs 4.3.0

 But the base NES system has no suitable scanline interrupts that can provide such functionality.
 So instead, gbdk-nes API allows fake handlers to be installed in the goal of keeping code compatible with other platforms.

-• An installed VBL handler will be called immediately when calling wait_vbl_done.
-This handler should only update PPU shadow registers
+• An installed VBL handler will be called immediately when calling vsync.
+This handler should only update PPU shadow registers.

-Because the LCD "ISR" is actually implemented with a delay loop, it will burn a lot of CPU cycles in the frame - the further down the scanline is the larger the CPU cycle loss.
-In practice this makes this faked-LCD-ISR functionality only suited for status bars at the top screen, or simple parallax cutscenes where the CPU has little else to do.
+Because the LCD "ISR" is actually implemented with a delay loop, it will burn a lot of CPU cycles in the frame - the further down the requested scanline is the larger the CPU cycle loss.
+In practice this makes this faked-LCD-ISR functionality mostly suitable for status bars at the top of the screen screen.
+Or for simple parallax cutscenes where the CPU has little else to do.

 Note